ranorex/selocity-extension/README.md

 ## Where can I get more information?

-Visit [https://www.ranorex.com/selocity](https://www.ranorex.com/selocity) to learn about the features and benefits of Ranorex Selocity
+Visit [https://www.ranorex.com/selocity](https://www.ranorex.com/selocity) to learn about the features and benefits of Ranorex Selocity, and review our updates in the [changelog](CHANGELOG.md).